uber/hermetic_cc_toolchain/README.md

 # Bazel zig cc toolchain for Go

-This is a prototype zig-cc toolchain for cgo programs with:
+This is a prototype zig-cc toolchain that can compile cgo programs with these c
+libraries:

 - glibc 2.19
-- musl.
+- musl

 # Testing